 Acolytes assist the priest during the worship service, take part in the Gospel procession, and distribute offering plates.
-Adult acolytes serve at the 8:00 service, and youth serve at the 10:30 service.
+Adult acolytes serve at the 8:00 service, and the 10:00 service.
 To serve as an acolyte one must be baptized and at least 10 years of age.

 Altar Guild prepares the sanctuary and altar for all worship services.
 They maintain the vestments and altar wares.